ugoproto/ugodoc/docs/collection.md

 Statistics Done Wrong, No Starch Press, 2015

 The Cox Model and Its Applications, Springer, 2016

+The Economics of Obesity, Poverty, Income Inequality and Health, Springer, 2017

 Think Stat 2, Exploratory Data Analysis in Python, Green Tea Press, 2014